DLR-SC/F2x/README.md

 *A versatile, template-based Fortran wrapper written in Python.*

 F2x is a Python tool that allows you to take your Fortran code and make it accessible from other languages (mainly Python).
-Compared to it’s main competitor [f2py](https://docs.scipy.org/doc/numpy/f2py/) it comes with two important differences:
+Compared to the popular tool [f2py](https://docs.scipy.org/doc/numpy/f2py/) it comes with two important differences:

-* A superior Fortran parser based on the work by the [OpenFortranParser](http://fortran-parser.sourceforge.net)
+* A full Fortran parser based on the work by the [OpenFortranParser](http://fortran-parser.sourceforge.net)
 * A very flexible code generation backend that uses [Jinja2 templates](http://jinja.pocoo.org)